These are some of the most common names in the native Shona

 Vimbai (Abide with) female name

-Vimbainashe (Abide with God) female
+Vimbainashe (Abide with God) female name

 Fungai (think) female name